bartholomews/SDP/w03_Design-Patterns/src/README.md

 10. What are the signs that a Factory Method is at work?

-11. If you want to direct output to System.out instead of to a file, you can create a `Writer` object that directs its output to System.out:
+11. If you want to direct output to `System.out` instead of to a file, you can create a `Writer` object that directs its output to `System.out`:

 ```
 Writer out = new PrintWriter(System.out);